laritse/Capstone_Project/README.md

 ### RECOMMENDATIONS
 ---
 1. Create a membership plan that specifically caters to needs of casual riders.
-An example would be a plan designed to focus/cover routes frequently visited by casual riders.
+An example would be a plan designed to focus or cover routes frequently visited by casual riders.

 2. Considering causal riders have a high preference for e-bikes, and also make long commutes.
 Offer discounted ride rates on e-bikes, or apply free minutes to same on specific days and times.
 A good example of this can be drawn from average trip length per day of week, where we saw that on average, days with longer trips were; Sunday, Monday, Friday, and Saturday.
 In such situation, encourage causal riders with discounts or free minutes on such days.